alefranzoni/inscraper/README.md

 ```

 ## Disclaimer
-This tool will not jeopardize your account at all, but you should know that if you use it too many times in a short period of time, Instagram will proceed to perform a "soft block" of the list of followers of your account and, therefore, you will not be able to view it.
+It is important to note that this type of usage carries a risk of your IP or account being blocked for making too many requests in a short period of time.
+To avoid this type of inconvenience and to protect your account, a limit of one query per hour has been set.
+Therefore, if you use the tool correctly, the probability is very low and you will not have any problems.

-This blocking is always temporary, usually lasting from a few hours to a maximum of 24 hours.
-If you use this tool correctly, there will be no problem with your account, but use it at **your own risk**.
+Anyway, always remember to use it at **your own risk**.
+The creator of this script is not responsible for any losses or problems resulting from its use.

 ## Donate
 You can support me through [**Cafecito**](https://cafecito.app/alefranzoni) (🇦🇷) or [**PayPal**](https://www.paypal.com/donate/?hosted_button_id=9LR86UDHEKM3Q) (Worldwide).
 Thank you ❤️